 [email protected] is a new program series that gives you an opportunity to learn about the habitats and wildlife of Odiorne Point State Park after-hours.

 Twilight is a special time in Odiorne Point State Park, when nocturnal critters awaken and headlamps and flashlights make the tide pools and forest glow.
 Join us to discover the magic during our new [email protected] program series, offered bimonthly on Tuesday evenings.

-Please come dressed for the weather, wearing appropriate footwear for walking the trails, and bring a flashlight or headlamp.
+Please wear appropriate footwear for walking the trails, and bring bug spray and a flashlight or headlamp.

-These winged mammals often get a bad rap, but they are master insect-catchers that make up a whopping 20% of all mammal species world-wide.
-In NH, there are 8 species of bats, all of which are of “conservation concern.”
+THIS COPY IS HIDDEN There are 8 species of bats in New Hampshire, all of which are of “conservation concern.”
 Discover what species have been spotted here in Odiorne, how hibernating bats have fallen prey to the deadly White Nose Syndrome, and what you can do to help NH Fish and Game with their bat count survey.
 Also, learn how you can make a bat house to encourage natural insect control in your yard.

-Tide pools provide habitat for many fascinating marine animals and seaweeds that have adapted to the stresses of changing tides, waves, salinity, temperature, and oxygen.
-After a short lesson on intertidal ecology we’ll head to the tide pools to search for critters that lurk about in the evening hours and the marvelous iridescent Irish moss.
+THIS COPY IS HIDDEN Tide pools provide habitat for many fascinating marine animals and plants that have adapted to the stresses of changing tides, waves, salinity, temperature, and oxygen.
+After a short lesson on intertidal ecology we’ll head to the tide pools to search for critters that live among the rocks and seaweeds.